Comment on "Absence versus Presence of Dissipative Quantum Phase Transition in Josephson Junctions''

+In Ref. \cite{Masuki2022}, a Josephson junction shunted by an ohmic transmission line is studied.
+The authors present a phase diagram with features not anticipated in the established literature~\cite{Schoen_Review}.
+We show that their Numerical Renormalization Group (NRG) calculation suffers from several flaws, and cannot be trusted to substantiate their claims.

-In Ref.~\cite{Masuki2022}, $\Delta H_{N+1}$ contains an order $\Lambda^0$ term $-E_\text{J}\left(\cos\Xi_{N+1}-\cos\Xi_N\right)$ where mode $a_{N+1}$ contributes to the phase variable $\Xi_{N+1}=\Xi_N+i\xi_{N+1}(a_{N+1}^\dagger-a_{N+1})$, with the amplitude $\xi_{N+1}\simeq2\sqrt{(\Lambda-1)/(\Lambda+1)}/\sqrt{\alpha}$ at large $N$, which violates scale separation.
-That the NRG scheme fails is evident from the low-energy spectrum of $\Lambda^N H_N$ in the right panel of Fig.\,S2 in the supplementary material of \cite{Masuki2022}.
-All excitation energies of $\Lambda^N H_N$, computed by NRG, start growing like $\Lambda^N$ after $N=30$.
-The spectrum of $H_N$ obtained in NRG thus saturates after $N=30$.
-In contrast, the true spectrum of $H_N$ has excitation energies down to $\Lambda^{-N}$ for arbitrarily large $N$, due to low frequency modes.
-To investigate this further, we first employed the NRG scheme of \cite{Masuki2022} in the regime of large $\alpha$ and large $E_\text{J}/E_\text{C}$, where the junction is certainly superconducting, allowing us also to expand the cosine potential $-E_\text{J}\cos(\Xi)\simeq E_\text{J}(\Xi^2/2-1)$ to quadratic order in order to gain analytic insights.
-We compared low energy spectra obtained with the NRG scheme of \cite{Masuki2022} for both the cosine and quadratic potentials, to the exact spectrum obtained for the quadratic potential.
-If the NRG scheme is well-behaved, the three calculations should yield nearly the same result.
-However, as we show in the top panel of Fig.\,\ref{fig1}, the NRG results (for both potentials) start to diverge from the exact spectrum after the seventh RG step, in the same manner as the exponential flow seen in the right panel of Fig.\,S2 in the supplementary material accompanying \cite{Masuki2022}.
-We conclude that the NRG scheme proposed in \cite{Masuki2022} is unreliable.
+NRG captures low energy physics by building recursive Hamiltonians, $H_{N+1}=H_N+\Delta H_{N+1}$, that are iteratively diagonalized.
+Scale separation is required for NRG to work, i.e. $\Delta H_{N+1}$ should decrease exponentially with $N$~\cite{Bulla}.
+For the NRG scheme in Ref.~\cite{Masuki2022}, $\Delta H_{N+1}$ is of the same order as $H_0$ [See Eqs.
+(S51) and (S52) in the supplementary material to \cite{Masuki2022}.].
+This is a known problem that can only be cured by introducing an infrared cut-off \cite{Freyn2011}.
+As a result, the NRG fails to flow to the correct infrared fixed point.
+To demonstrate this, we considered large conductance $\alpha$ and large $E_\text{J}/E_\text{C}$, where the system studied in \cite{Masuki2022} is nearly harmonic, allowing us to expand $-E_\text{J}\cos(\Xi)\simeq E_\text{J}(\Xi^2/2-1)$.
+We compared low energy spectra obtained with the NRG scheme of \cite{Masuki2022} for the cosine and quadratic potentials, to the exact spectrum obtained for the latter.
+As the top panel of Fig.\,\ref{fig1} shows, the NRG results diverge from the exact spectrum after the seventh RG step.
+Thus the NRG scheme proposed in \cite{Masuki2022} is unreliable and cannot be trusted to predict the phase diagram.
+(See Appendix \ref{appa} for discussion of the RG flow of mobility $\mu_{10}$.)